Charles E W Bean, Diaries, AWM38 3DRL 606/159/1 - June 1917 - Part 5

 38 Bn folld 40 Bn

-& had few objve 3 lines
+& had few objve 3 lines.

-(Had bridges of own as
+(Had bridges down as

 well).